schooldataservices/gcp_iota/README_updates.md

    - Integrated additional logging and error handling for robustness.

 2. **BigQuery Population**:
-   - Restructured how data is populated in BigQuery to accommodate new sources and formats.
+   - Restructured how data is populated in BigQuery through scalable scheme to accommodate new sources and formats.
-   - Created schema to bring together ASD and Bluff schools as singular file and uploaded them to BigQuery.
+   - Created script to bring together ASD and Bluff schools as singular file and uploaded them to BigQuery daily.

 3. **EIS Selenium**:
    - Pulled down necessary student data from BQ, and implemented into EIS scrape to get prior enrollment history.
 Set up process to run on a schedule for the first of the month, and populated in BQ EIS db.